 The Maternal-Child Health (MCH) Fellowship Track provides opportunity for an enriched experience in caring for women during their childbearing years alongside their infants.
 This track focuses on health issues that are fundamental to safe motherhood and thriving infants through regularly scheduled clinical continuity sessions that can include outpatient pregnancy and preconception care, outpatient care of well and sick infants, labor & delivery care, and inpatient care of mothers and their infants.

-This track is designed for motivated residents who are committed to learning about lifestyle interventions that improve patient outcomes.
+This Lifestyle Medicine Fellowship track is designed for motivated residents who are committed to wellness and lifestyle interventions that improve patient outcomes.
 Participants will be exposed to clinical experiences and didactics related to nutrition.
-Opportunities include shadowing lifestyle physician experts in their practices, attending nutrition and diabetes conferences, organizing culinary medicine programs, participating in teaching kitchens, and working with lifestyle medicine organizations.
+Opportunities include shadowing lifestyle physician experts in their practices, attending nutrition and diabetes conferences, organizing and facilitating the resident lifestyle curriculum including culinary medicine programs/teaching kitchens, and collaborating with lifestyle medicine organizations.

 The Primary Care Research Fellowship Track provides motivated residents with the opportunity to develop more advanced multi-method research skills by working as a team member in an ongoing funded research project under the guidance of established research mentors in our nationally renowned Family Medicine Research Division.